techidaily/site-ios-unlock/source/_posts/in-2024-how-to-remove-flashlight-from-iphone-11-pro-lock-screen-by-drfone-ios.md

 ![lock screen notification setting](https://images.wondershare.com/drfone/article/2022/11/ios-15-lock-screen-3.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/H2cXnI9oOvM?si=3nz2sBB124ln-83T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Do Not Disturb feature is the second way to manage notifications.
 To do this, go to Settings > Do Not Disturb and enable the feature.
 You can also schedule when Do Not should turn on and off.
 This feature work like a charm if you want to silence all notifications at night.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/0dOfcihxjiw?si=_fkp1S1Uw0N1dp6b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 How to set Auto-Lock time